why social engineering attacks are more effective than malware

 Conclusion

-Why social engineering attacks are more effective than malware becomes clear when examining how modern security works.
+Why social engineering attacks are more effective than malware becomes clear when examining how modern security operates.
 Malware fights systems.
 Social engineering exploits trust, routine, and human decision-making—areas technology is designed to accommodate, not block.

 You may also like